 On your trip to Europe, you can enjoy each other's company as a gondolier plays Italian folkloric music while gliding through Venice at sunset or indulge in the finest French wines in the private cellar of a chateau.
 You can uncover Bronze-Age history in Seville, enjoy spa treatments on Greek islands, or get lost in the atmospheric Old Town of Dubrovnik.

-While these cities are most popular, there are plenty of other destinations with great culinary history to savor.
-You can explore our 16 Best Food & Wine Destinations in Europe for a more comprehensive list and information on what makes these places culinary hotspots.
+While these cities are the most popular, there are plenty of other destinations with great culinary history to savor.
+You can explore our 16 best food and wine destinations in Europe for a more comprehensive list and information on what makes these places culinary hotspots.

 On your trip, you can discover Europe's regional and cultural influences in the flavors and authentic dishes.
 Below, we highlight some of the top foods to try depending on your chosen country and the best places to enjoy them: